-Parklets are popping up in cities around the country as community groups and local authorities encourage us all to question the car’s dominance of public space.
+Parklets are popping up in cities around the country as community groups and local authorities encourage us all to challenge the car’s dominance of public space.

-1970s San Francisco became the birthplace of the parklet – a way of reclaiming road space in favour of people.
+1970s San Francisco was the birthplace of the parklet – a way of reclaiming a single car parking space in favour of public space.
 The first one-day parklet was created in 2005 when a group fed a parking meter with coins, rolled out a length of turf and installed a potted tree.

 We are proud to have provided the Royal Borough of Kingston with a pedal-powered parklet, which was unveiled officially this week.
 We’ve nicknamed it a pedlet.